 Give a wet dough time and it will absorb the water.
 This has benefits to the stretch of the gluten and the softness of the crumb.

-If you make dough that is too wet, put it in the fridge overnight to slow down fermentation activity and encourage the flour to soak up the excess water.
+If you make a dough that turns out too wet, put it in the fridge overnight to slow down fermentation activity and encourage the flour to soak up the excess water.

 An autolyse of the flour gives time for the water to be absorbed and hydrate the gluten.
 This allows a higher hydration ratio to be used without an extended bulk fermentation time.

 Another great solution to adding more water is using the bassinage method.
-This involves retaining 5-10% of the total water until the mixing has almost finished.
+This involves retaining 5-10% of the total water until the dough has almost finished mixing.

 The idea here is the gluten is developed until it is long and stretchy in the mixing bowl.
 Then the second water inclusion is added.
 The dough is then mixed for a couple more minutes to trap the water in the structure.